mrZizik/lab_reports/RP/proposal.md

 # Analysis of Energy Profiles for Malware Detection in Mobile Environment

-## Ali Abdulmadzhidov Emil Sharifullin
+## Ali Abdulmadzhidov, Emil Sharifullin

 ## System and Network Engineering, Innopolis University